FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mlr-00.md

 1c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6base
 2c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6base
 4c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6base
-##### ethip6-ip6scale2m
-1c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6scale2m
-2c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6scale2m
-4c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6scale2m
-##### ethip6-ip6scale2m-rnd
-1c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6scale2m-rnd
-2c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6scale2m-rnd
-4c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6scale2m-rnd
 #### dpdk-vfio-pci
 ##### ethip6-ip6base
 1c AND 78b AND ndrpdr AND x710 AND drv_vfio_pci AND ethip6-ip6base